 I would like the Lender to provide a calculation of how it would work all of this out in response to my provisional decision."

 The responses to my PD

 The PR, on behalf of Mr J, agreed with my PD and didn't add anything further.

 The Lender disagreed.
-In particular, they said:
+In particular, they provided a response from the Supplier which said: